To create a PCB Design you need to draw holes, pads and wires for your circuit. Then you send this drawing to a manufacturer or you etch it yourself.

 Getting your PCB manufactured

-When you are done drawing your board, it is time to get your board ready for manufacturing.
+When you are done drawing your board, it is time to get your PCB design ready for manufacturing.

 - How To Create a Gerber File Using Eagle